somteacodes/VueAmplifyImageViewer/README.md

-# Vue3-Paystack
+# vue-amplify-image-viewer

-VueAmplifyImageViewer allows you to render images stored in S3 bucket in your vue application created with vue3.
+vue-amplify-image-viewer allows you to render images stored in S3 bucket in your vue application created with vue3.

 ### NPM
 ```npm